 If you like that one, why not try a different base made with Quinoa

 Sandwiches are quick and easy, but when you have intolerance’s it is very hard to find bread that is dairy, wheat, egg, soya, nut and yeast free!
-If you are ok with spelt (it contains gluten), try this buckwheat and spelt bread If you are looking for a gluten free recipe, you have two choices of banana bread, one containing eggs – Banana Bread and one without Vegan Banana Bread.
+If you are ok with spelt (it contains gluten).
+Take a look at more breads here

 There’s nothing like afternoon tea with scones and jam but it’s not exactly healthy is it?
 How about switching your regular caffeinated tea to a herbal tea and making your own scones?
 There are so many variations you can make, adding frozen or fresh fruit, apple, raisin or sultanas or just plain.
 If you’re looking for gluten free here are 4 variations or if you can have spelt, why not try these Sesame & Spelt Scones

 Frustrated you can’t get anything tasty as a treat that doesn’t contain the foods you are intolerant to without having half a bag of chemicals thrown in?
-Try these strawberry, banana and buckwheat muffins.
-Or if you would prefer a protein bar that doesn’t cost the earth and is packed with nutrition, try these Fruit & Nut Energy Bars or Nut Free Energy Balls
+Have a look at our treat section in our recipes for some guidance.

 If you are suspicious of a food intolerance and would like to know for sure, call me on 0866016701 to arrange a test